 Some Marg connoisseurs love a salted glass and others, well, they hate it.
 However, word on the street is that the haters will love the combination of unrefined sugar, sea salt, and citrus zest.
 Just sayin’.

 Barb taught us how to rim the glass with not just salt, but a lively mix of sugar, salt and dried (or fresh) citrus zest.
 The sugar balances out the salt, and the zest adds another layer of flavor.
 Just be sure to skip the refined sugar which is chemically processed and bleached.
-Instead, you can use raw coconut sugar (like this or this) which is Paleo-friendly.
+Instead, you can use raw coconut sugar (like this) which is Paleo-friendly.

 If you are short on time, simply mix the sea salt and unrefined sugar and skip the zest.